Gabscuderi/GetNextLine_42/README.md

 ### now let's spleet get_next_line.c

 1. ft wich reads from fileadn append in a buffer with read
 2. ft wich helps us get the next line.
 - the 2 will called the first passing fd.

+base_buffer = ft_read_from_file(fd);
+return (base_buffer);

+- we leave 3 char read when we call the ft because the subject asks us to read as little as possible: we have to return the hole  line when find a \n so it's not helpful to read smt like 100 char all in once.

+### before finishing the project: Buffer size

+""chapter 3